Stencyl/stencylpedia/chapter-5/sounds.md

 Platform | Accepted Format
 --- | ---
 Flash | MP3
-HTML5 | OGG
+HTML5 | MP3/OGG
 Windows | OGG
 Mac | OGG
 Linux | OGG
 iOS | OGG
 Android | OGG

-In short, we use OGG for every platform except for Flash.
+In short, we use OGG for every platform except for Flash, and HTML5 uses both sound types.
 If you're publishing your game to Flash and any of the other platforms, you'll need to import the sound in both formats. *(We recommend Audacity for exporting music.
 It's free.)*

 #### MP3 Troubleshooting